David Archuleta: 2015–2024: Meet the Mormons, Postcards in the Sky, Winter in the Air, Therapy Sessions, and The Masked Singer

-2025: Earthly Delights
+2025–2026: Earthly Delights

 In June 2025, Archuleta announced the release of a new EP and North American tour, Earthly Delights.
 The EP was preceded by the singles, "Crème Brulée" and "Can I Call You".
+In 2026, Archuleta published a memoir, Devout, about his experience coming out as queer and leaving the LDS Church.
+The book debuted at number seventeen on the Publishers Weekly Bestsellers List selling 3,455 units in its first week.

 Philanthropy

 Along with Do Something and the Dunkin' Brands Community Foundation, Archuleta is involved with helping willing teenagers make a difference in others' lives with disaster relief.
 He was also one of several teen celebrities taking part in DoSomething.org's Teens for Jeans charity initiative, which donates denim to homeless teenagers nationwide.
 In January 2010, Haiti was hit with a major earthquake.
 On January 22, 2010, Archuleta joined other celebrities for a two-hour fundraising telethon, where he answered phones and even stayed afterward to keep answering the phones.

 Archuleta partnered with ChildFund International for his My Kind of Christmas Tour in an effort to increase awareness and recruit new sponsors for children in need worldwide.
 Archuleta also surprised some of ChildFund's children in their Philippines program, when he sang Bridge Over Troubled Water, and then met with the children in small groups.
 He has also been one of the most consistent artist supporters of Invisible Children, rallying fans to donate to protection initiatives in Central Africa, and performing at events held by the organization.

 In January 2011, Archuleta travelled to Chennai, India, with Rising Star Outreach, a non-profit charity giving children from leper colonies a first-class education and a chance at a future in India.

 Archuleta was one of the many Latino singers who participated in Somos El Mundo, the Spanish version of "We Are the World 25 for Haiti".

 In April 2020, David Archuleta collaborated with Billboard for a Live At-Home concert to raise money for Direct Relief.
 He chose the organization due to their global efforts in combating the COVID-19 pandemic.
 During the COVID-19 pandemic, Archuleta participated in Billboards Live At-Home sessions, where he performed piano versions of "OK, All Right", "Crush", and "What a Wonderful World", and released a music video for "Just Breathe" dedicated to the frontline workers; both were fundraisers for Direct Relief.

+On February 20, 2024, Archuleta appeared on season 3, episode 22 of Celebrity Name That Tune, competing against Teresa Giudice and ultimately winning $104,000 for the Trevor Project.